ixjf/MSIRGB/README.md

  MSIRGB is an alternative to MSI Mystic Light for controlling motherboard LEDs & 5050?
 LED strips.
-Unlike the latter, there is no limitation to 7 fixed colours.
+Unlike Mystic Light, there is no limitation to 7 fixed colours.

  Aside from providing a GUI for quickly experimenting with different basic effects, it also provides a scripting interface to create more advanced effects like [this one](#example-effects) and to auto-run these effects on Windows startup.